ctjlewis/enable-window-document/README.md

 ```

 ## Digressions
-It should really take *zero* lines to run browser-compatible JS in Node, but one line will do for now.
+It should really take *zero* extra lines to run browser-compatible JS in Node, but one line will do for now.
 The important part is that instead of writing everything for Node and then using `browserify` and other tools to polyfill it for the browser, we can write strict code for the browser and force Node to interpret Javascript in the same way the browser does.

 Why the Node runtime does not expose `window` and `document` OOTB is a valid question, as whatever rationale exists behind that decision cannot be more concrete than the principle that code which can execute in a browser should be able to execute in the Node runtime.
 Javascript output from one environment should === the same Javascript run in another.
 [It's supposed to be a lingua franca!](https://i.imgur.com/TwkD81I.jpeg)